 Adult Basic Education (ABE) is a provincial high school equivalency program for adult learners.
 Effective May, 27, 2016, to be eligible for admission to ABE, an individual must be 19 years of age.
 A special admission/exemption request may be considered by the Department if a student is 18 years of age and has not attended school for at least 12 months.
 Students younger than 18 years of age are not eligible for consideration.

-Adult Basic Education (ABE) is a provincial program for adult learners and is made up of three levels: Level I refers to basic literacy and roughly equates to K-6; Level II is considered equivalent to grades 7-9; Level III corresponds to grades 10-12 and requires the completion of a minimum of 36 credits in order to graduate.
+The ABE program comprises three levels: Level I teaches basic literacy and numeracy; Level II provides transitional skills similar to grades 7-9; and Level III equates to grades 10-12 and requires the completion of a minimum of 36 credits in order to graduate.

 The ABE program is delivered by non-profit community-based centres and private institutions.
 Full-time ABE service providers offer 25 hours of daytime instruction per week.